 Pronounced: tuh-RET SIN-drohm

-Many people with TS also have one or more of the following problems:
+Many people with TS also have related problems, such as:

 There are no current guidelines to prevent TS.